Pool DE Filters 101: How They Work, Pros & Cons, Best Options, & Your Questions Answered

 Tips for Cleaning Your DE Filter

-When cleaning your DE filter, you’ll typically only need to backwash it.
-Shut the pump off and turn the valve to backwash mode.
+When backwashing, shut the pump off and turn the valve to backwash mode.
 Never adjust the valves while the pump is on, or you can ruin the gasket within it.

 Once you’re in backwash mode, turn the pump back on and wait for the water to run clear.
 If you can’t see it exiting the plumbing because the waste valve is buried, there is usually a sight glass on the valve itself.
 Once the water is clear, shut the pump off.

-Now turn the valve to filter again and run the pump for a few seconds.
+Next, turn the valve to filter again and run the pump for a few seconds.
 This will agitate the fingers and shake up the remaining DE.
-Repeat the process and backwash once or twice more to eliminate as much of the spent DE as possible.
+Repeat the process and backwash once or twice to eliminate as much of the spent DE as possible.

 Periodically, washing the grids of your DE filter may be necessary.
 It is a good practice to do so once or twice a year, especially at the end of the season.
 Doing so will keep the DE from growing any algae or mold.